Doctrine and Covenants 102-105

 Doctrine and Covenants 101:23–32, 36, 38

-• Explain that Doctrine and Covenants 101:23–32 teaches about what life will be like when Jesus Christ comes again.
-As you read these verses together, talk about things the children find that will bring us joy when He comes.
+• Your children might be interested in learning about what life will be like when Jesus Christ comes again.
+Read Doctrine and Covenants 101:23–32 together, and talk about things they find in these verses that will bring us joy when He comes.
 Why is it helpful to know about these things when we are having a hard time?

 Friend September 2021 “Scripture Time Fun” Happy Faces